second-state/uniswap-interface/README.md

         }
 ```

-Build the application's dependencies using the following command.
+Return to the Uniswap Interface directory and then build the application's dependencies.
 ```
+cd ~/uniswap-interface
 yarn
 ```